openhab/openhab-addons/bundles/org.openhab.binding.vesync/README.md

 Air Filtering models supported are Core200S and Core600S.
 Air Humidifier Classic 200S (Same as 300S without the nightlight from initial checks)

-### Restrictions / TODO

-1. Look at protocol mapping the V1 specification for the LV prefixed model.
-2. Look at potentially other equipment supported by the VeSync API.
-3. Add remaining write commands to complete Humidifier 600S support, if warm mode is controllable.
-4. Adjust Filtering Core200S & Core600S support based on feedback, given initial conversion.
-5. Adjust Humidifier 200S support based on feedback, given initial conversion.

 ## Supported Things

 This binding supports the follow thing types: